A Guide to Eating the Best Brain Foods

 The balance between calories, carbohydrates, and protein in a meal affects different people in different ways.
 This is not an exact science.
 You need to figure out what combinations work the best for you, giving you energy and alertness when you need it.
 Keeping a diary of what you eat and how you feel can help you make corrections.
 For parents, careful observation of your school-age child is important when you’re trying to figure out what foods enhance behavior and school performance, and which foods make it worse.
 This is a challenging game, but one that every home nutritionist can play.

-- Feeding baby brains.
-The most rapid brain growth occurs during the first year of life, with the infant’s brain tripling in size by the first birthday.
+The most rapid brain growth occurs during the first year of life.
+The infant’s brain triples in size by the first birthday.
 During this stage of rapid central nervous system growth, the brain uses sixty percent of the total energy consumed by the infant, and the brain itself is sixty percent fat.
 Fats are major components of the brain cell membrane and the myelin sheath around each nerve.
 So, it makes sense that getting enough fat and the right kinds of fat can greatly affect brain development and performance.
 In fact, during the first year, around fifty percent of an infant’s daily calories come from fat.
 Mother Nature knows how important fat is for babies; she provides around fifty percent of the calories in mother’s milk as fat.

-- Best fats for growing brains.
 It’s not only the amount of fat that’s important for growing brains, it’s the type of fat.
 Different species provide different types of fat in their milk, fine-tuned to the needs of that particular animal.
 For example, mother cows provide milk that is high in saturated fats and low in brain-building fats, such as DHA.
 This helps their calves grow rapidly, though it may not do much for their brains.
 In adult cows, the brain is small compared with the body.
 Cows don’t have to do a lot of thinking to survive.
 In human infants, the brain grows faster than the body.
-Highly developed brains are important to human beings, so human milk is low in body-building saturated fats and rich in brain-building fats, such as DHA (docosahexaenoic acid),an omega 3 fatty acid.
+Highly developed brains are important to human beings.
+Human milk is low in body-building saturated fats.
+It’s also rich in brain-building fats, such as DHA (docosahexaenoic acid),an omega 3 fatty acid.